(920) 494-2669 or

 Q. What type of aircraft do you fly?

 A. Our fleet consists of Beechcraft King Air 200 and Piper Navajo Chieftain airplanes.
-The King Air 200 carries up to seven passengers.
+The King Air 200 carries up to eight passengers.
 It is powered by turboprop engines and is pressurized; therefore it is capable of flying above most weather.
 The Piper Navajo carries up to six passengers in comfort.
 It is capable of landing at very small airports closer to your final destination.
 When you contact us for a charter quote, Jet Air will advise which aircraft is best suited to your trip.